lakal3/VGE/docs/build_vgelib.md

 ## CMake

-VGELib uses CMake build system.
+vgelib uses CMake build system.
 In addition to the normal CMake parameters you must define the VULKAN_SDK cache variable that must point to the directory where you installed Vulkan SDK

 `cmake -DVULKAN_SDK={Vulkan SDK install path} ...`

-Installing release mode binaries should install a new version of VGELib.dll (libVGELib.so)
+Installing release mode binaries should install a new version of vgelib.dll (libvgelib.so)

 ## Linux build